rsmngdlmx/maquiavelog/README.md

 # maquiavelog
-A simple to use log for any Node JS project.
+An easy to use log for any Node JS project.